practicalli/clojure/coding-challenges/exercism/rna-transcription.md

 ## Designing the solution
-To convert a collection of values, define a hash-map where the keys are the initial value and the values are the transformed value (conversion, encoding, etc).
-This is often refered to as a dictionary.
+To convert a collection of values, define a hash-map where the keys are the initial DNA values and the hash-map values are the transformed RNA values.
+Using a hash-map in this way is often termed as a dictionary.

 A string is used as a collection of character values by many of the functions in `clojure.core`.
 The dictionary uses characters for its keys and values.